Tailored minimal reservoir computing: on the bidirectional connection between nonlinearities in the reservoir and in data: Data

 \subsection{Surrogate systems}

+Surrogating the data destroys the nonlinear properties of a time series while keeping the linear ones unaffected\cite{Theiler1992}.
 In Sec. \ref{sec:finding-smallest-nonlinearity} we aim to identify the smallest nonlinearity in a given time series.
-To ensure that the observed effects indeed arise from nonlinearity in the data, we generate Fourier transform (FT) surrogates to obtain a truly linearized reference for our measure\cite{Raeth2012}.
+To ensure that the observed effects indeed arise from nonlinearity in the data, we generate Fourier transform (FT) surrogates.
 If the measure from the original time series differs significantly from this linearized background, it strongly indicates that the observed effect stems from the system’s nonlinearity.
+In this study we restrict ourselves to the use of FT surrogates, since there is evidence that only this class of surrogates reliably destroys all nonlinearities in the data\cite{Raeth2012, Laut2016, Schreiber2018}.

-Surrogating the data destroys the nonlinear features of a time series, while keeping the linear ones unaffected\cite{Theiler1992}.
-We create the the surrogate time series by firstly performing a Fourier transformation $\mathcal{F}$ on the original time series $\underline{x}$, separating the data into amplitudes $A_k$ and phases $\phi_k$.
+We create the surrogate time series by first performing a Fourier transformation $\mathcal{F}$ on the original time series $\underline{x}$, separating the data into amplitudes $A_k$ and phases $\phi_k$.
 The linear properties are now stored in the amplitudes and the nonlinear ones in the phases.
 By replacing the original phases $\phi_k$ with uniformly distributed numbers between $[0,\;2\,\pi]$, $\phi_k^{\textrm{rand}}$, we destroy the nonlinear features of the original time series.
 The surrogate time series $\underline{x}_{\textrm{s}}$ is then given by the inverse Fourier transformation $\mathcal{F}^{-1}$ of the original amplitudes $A_k$ with the randomized phases $\phi_k^{\textrm{rand}}$, sketched by

 In order to get a robust estimate of the surrogate measures, we create multiple realizations of the surrogate time series and calculate the measure of interest across all of them and report the average with a standard deviation indicating the spread of the values.